Kostia7177/proto-transformer/examples/README.md

 No need to add anything to a ../Makefile - the new example will be found automaticaly.
 ##simplest##
 Uses default protocol settings.
+##strings##
+Sends null-terminated sequences of char, and so awaiting as an answer.